 What is the most desired belt in martial arts?
 Whether it is BJJ or any other martial art, the answer is the same.
 And no, it is not the black belt.
 It is not a belt of a particular color at all.
 The main desire of martial artists is not to be a white belt.
 Usually, it does not matter how long it takes, the most important thing is getting rid of the “beginner” tag.
 In Jiu-Jitsu, the first step along the grading ladder is a BJJ Blue Belt.

 The blue belt is a huge benchmark for a BJJ practitioner.
 It signifies perseverance and dedication.
-It shows that a practitioner is serious about the art.
+It shows that a practitioner is serious about art.
 One could even argue that it is the hardest belt to achieve.
 If you wonder why then you’ve either forgotten how tough you had it at the white belt or never trained Jiu Jitsu.
-The norm for white belts in an art that takes an average of 10+ years to “master” is mauling.
-So, apart from moving on from “being a white belt”, blue belt represents a certain level of experience in the art.
+The norm for white belts in art that takes an average of 10+ years to “master” is mauling.
+So, apart from moving on from “being a white belt”, a blue belt represents a certain level of experience in the art.

 Finally Not A White Belt!
 So, Now What?

 So what should a blue belt focus on after all the excitement of promotion dies down?
 Simply put, this is the time for techniques.
 And by that, I don’t mean specializing.
 It is the time to gather as many technical tools as possible.
 The conceptual integration of them all comes later on.
 At BJJ blue belt, it is important to understand one very important aspect of BJJ – it doesn’t stop after one move.